OmerKH/DevOps-2048/README.md

 DevOps-2048 🎮⚙️

-A comprehensive DevOps tutorial project that demonstrates modern deployment practices using the classic 2048 game.
+A DevOps project that demonstrates deployment using the classic 2048 game.
 This project covers everything from local development to production deployment using Docker, Kubernetes, and various cloud platforms.
 🎯 Project Overview
 This project serves as a hands-on learning experience for DevOps practices, including: